The chief strategy officer of digital asset manager CoinShares says that the surging non-fungible token (NFT) market is not a bubble.

 3: mock NFTs as a bubble and nothing more than elaborate money laundering, just as you mocked bitcoin 5 years ago.

-I choose 2.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+I choose 2.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram